cooolgamer/3DS-custom-keyboard/README.md

 - Wait for it to finish (you can ignore the aes key errors)
 - If you don't have an SD card slot, copy the ``Keyboard_patched.cia`` file in the gm9/customkyb folder on your SD card
   - if your SD card was in, you can unplug it and put it on your 3ds
-- Warning: DO NOT INSTALL IT USING FBI!
+- Warning: DO NOT INSTALL NOW!
 You must encrypt it before, which the godmode9 script does in the next step

 ### Installing the custom keyboard
 - Open godmode9 on your 3ds with your SD card in
 - Run the Custom Keyboard script like before
-- Select "Install Patched Keyboard"
+- Select "Encrypt Patched Keyboard"
-  - Note: After doing this, the ``Keyboard_patched.cia`` file can now be installed with any CIA installer like FBI because the script encrypts it
-  - You don't need to install it with FBI, as the script already installed it for you
+  - If you skip this step and install it directly, the keyboard will crash!
+- Go to FBI, SD card, gm9, customkyb, select "Keyboard_patched.cia" and "install CIA"
 - Enjoy!

 ## How to uninstall?
+- Open godmode9 on your 3ds with your SD card in
+- Run the Custom Keyboard script
+- Select "Restore original keyboard"
+- Done!

-Please follow those steps carefully:
+If you get a error, please follow these steps carefully:

-- FIRST METHOD: reinstalling with system update.
+- FIRST METHOD: reinstalling with a system update.
    - Go to fbi, choose titles, wait for all titles to load, search for a red title named ```000400300000D002``` if you are EUR, or ```000400300000C802``` if you are USA.
    - Select this title and choose "delete title and ticket", this will delete it but don't worry, we are going to reinstall it.
    - Power off your console and launch recovery mode by holding L + R + A + dpad UP buttons and press power with all those buttons held.